-We will communicate with people with disabilities in ways that take into account their disability.
+We will communicate with people with disabilities in ways that are considerate of and respectful of their disability.

-A person with a disability who is accompanied by a support person will be allowed to have that person accompany them on the city tour buses and on the harbour cruise, as well as the Niagara Falls Day Tour.
+A person with a disability who is accompanied by a support person will be allowed to have that person accompany them on the city tour buses and on the Harbour Cruise, as well as the Niagara Falls Day Tour.
 Support people are eligible for a 25% discount for the City Tour, the Niagara Falls Day Tour, and the Harbour Cruise.
 This discount is not currently available online, so please contact us by phone about this, or pay in person at select locations on the date of travel.

 We are continually working to provide and implement other assistive devices and procedures as we grow as a company.

-In the event of a planned or unexpected disruption to services or facilities for customers with disabilities, Citysightseeing Toronto will notify customers promptly.
+In the event of a planned or unexpected disruption to services or facilities for customers with disabilities, we will notify customers promptly.
 This clearly posted notice will include information about the reason for the disruption, its anticipated length of time, and a description of alternative facilities or services, if available.

 The notice will be placed at our info booth at Yonge-Dundas Square, and on our website.

-Customers who wish to provide feedback on the way Citysightseeing Toronto provides goods and services to people with disabilities can call or email us, or speak to any staff member.
+Customers who wish to provide feedback on the way we provide goods and services to people with disabilities can call or email us, or speak to any staff member.
 All feedback, including complaints, will be reviewed carefully by management.
 Customers can expect to hear back in 30 days.